 ● You can make a maximum extension or reduction of 45 minutes.

-● This is an interactive method for users to analyse live problems and devise their solutions.
+● This is an interactive method for users to analyze live problems and devise their solutions.

 4. Review Results